jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-06-modeling-technical-income.md

 organization is that the dysfunctional organization will care more about the short term and the thriving organizations will care more about the long term.

-Definitely of more import is that none of this is strictly about software engineering; it has much more broad applicability.
+None of this is strictly about software engineering; it has much more broad applicability.
 We can see graphs like what this model produces in technology in general as we look at the progression of our technology over time.